 Kirkland and Rogaine minoxidil are good option, but not the best

-Kirkland is a generic to Rogaine.
-It is exactly the same as Rogaine minoxidil but with much lower price.
+Kirkland is generic to Rogaine.
+It is exactly the same as Rogaine minoxidil but at a lower price.
 There are some other generic brands such as Walmart's Equate, Target's UP&UP.
 Walgreen and CVS have their own brands too.
-One brand that is overlooked by almost by everyone is Amazon's brand Basic Care minoxidil.
+One brand that is overlooked by almost everyone is Amazon's brand Basic Care minoxidil.

 If you do a quick online search for minoxidil side effects, you will see minoxidil has a rather long list of side effects that sound very scary.

 The good news is that all of them are very rare.
-Minoxidil is very safe in general.
-That is why it has been offered as OTC product for a few decades now.
+Minoxidil is safe in general.
+That is why it has been offered as an OTC product for a few decades now.

 The most common side effect is skin irritation such as itchy scalp and red skin caused by propylene glycol (often abbreviated as PG).

-Since the facial skin is much more gentle than scalp, many people have skin breakout when using minoxidil on their faces.
+Since the facial skin is much gentler than the scalp, many people have skin breakouts when using minoxidil on their faces.

-Also the minoxidil products mentioned above is very greasy, taking very long time, 3 to 4 hours, at minimum, to dry.
+Also, the minoxidil products mentioned above are very greasy, taking very long time, 3 to 4 hours, at minimum, to dry.